 Far East Organization Children’s Garden

 The much anticipated Far East Organization Children’s Garden was our next stop.
-Set amongst cool, green foliage this area has something for all children ages from 1-12 years.
+Set amongst cool, green foliage this children’s garden play area has something for all children ages from 1-12 years.

-This was one of the highlights for my children.
+The children’s garden was one of the highlights for my children.
 They followed a tree tunnel through a variety of fun challenges.
-Lots of fun was had with balance beams, rope bridges and monkey bars.
+Lots of fun was had with balance beams, rope bridges, and monkey bars.

 Rainforest Tree House Play Area

-Aimed at 6 to 12-year-olds this area includes rope bridges, treehouses and slides.
-One treehouse reaches up to 7.5 metres high and the kids scrambled up ropes and let their imaginations run wild.
+Aimed at 6 to 12-year-olds this area includes rope bridges, treehouses, and slides.
+One treehouse reaches up to 7.5 meters high and the kids scrambled up ropes and let their imaginations run wild.